 - Scroll Pages: This defines the way that the pages are layed out in the score.
 Chose "Horizontally" for a row layout, or "Vertically" for a column layout.

 - Miscellaneous: "Draw antialiased" (the default option) makes diagonal lines and edges of shapes look smoother.
 "Proximity for selecting elements" controls the distance the mouse may be from an object and still act on it.
 Smaller numbers require more precision, making it harder to click on small objects.
 Larger numbers are less precise, making it harder not to click on nearby objects unintentionally.
 Choose a comfortable working value.

 On this tab there are note input and MIDI remote control preferences.
 Here the following can be set:

-To enable a MIDI key operation: click the red button which lights up and stays lit until you press your chosen MIDI key for that operation and the green button is lit permanently.
 Once you have defined your key settings you can use the MIDI keyboard to control note input operations.
-You can verify your key settings by observing the MuseScore Note Input panel while pressing the MIDI keys.
+You can verify your key settings by observing the MuseScore Note Input toolbar while pressing the MIDI keys.

 Score preferences include

 - Default instrument list files (two may be selected)

 - Default style for score and parts